-Crawlers use a valid hostname within your analytics reports (seen below – 4webmasters.org), and Ghost referrers use invalid hostnames as can be seen below with the (not set) notation.
+Crawler bots use legitimate hostnames in your analytics reports (seen in the image below – 4webmasters.org), while Ghost referrers use invalid ones as can be seen below with the (not set) notation.

-These visits usually appear in your analytics data with a 0 or 100% bounce rate and an average session duration of 0 seconds.
-Unfortunately even the robots.txt doesn’t help since the spam referrers ignore it.
+Such visits typically show up in your analytics with either a 0 or 100% bounce rate and an average session duration of zero seconds.
+Even your robots.txt file won’t help, as these spam referrers simply ignore it.

 and more are being created all the time!

-From this report you’ll identify all your valid hostnames.
-Remember to include all iterations of your site, i.e. anything that uses your tracking id, as well as the translate.googleusercontent.com and webcache.googleusercontent.com.
-Anything else that appears in the hostname column but isn’t ‘yourdomain’ relevant is spam.
+From this report, identify all your valid hostnames.
+Make sure to include all variations of your site that use your tracking ID, as well as translate.googleusercontent.com and webcache.googleusercontent.com.

 You’ll see a table similar to that below showing you the before and after effect the filter has on your site.
-Confirm that you’ve not missed any of your own hostnames, then save your filter and exit the filter set-up page.
+After verification, confirm that you’ve not missed any of your own hostnames, then save your filter settings.